Why executives say regulation is the biggest threat to banking

 The knock-on effect is that third-party providers are now clamouring for access to the test environments that banks were supposed to provide by 14th March.
 We observed at the time that 41% of European banks in 10 major markets missed this “sandbox” deadline.
 And for many of those that made it, the interpretations about the functionality they need to provide hasn’t met the expectations of the third parties.

-A striking confidence
+A striking confidence in compliance

 Despite all of this, an overwhelming majority of bankers are relatively confident they can meet the PSD2 deadline in September (91%), with a fifth (18%) being very confident.